CraigglesO/s2-vector-tile-spec/1.0.0/README.md

 If the command sequence for a `LINESTRING` geometry type includes only a single `MoveTo` command then the geometry MUST be interpreted as a single linestring; otherwise the geometry MUST be interpreted as a multilinestring geometry, wherein each `MoveTo` signals the beginning of a new linestring.

-##### 4.3.4.3.b 3D Linestring Geometry Type

-##### 4.3.4.4.a Polygon Geometry Type
+##### 4.3.4.4.
+Polygon Geometry Type

-The `POLYGON` geometry type encodes a polygon or multipolygon geometry, each polygon consisting of exactly one exterior ring that contains zero or more interior rings.
+The `POLYGON` geometry type encodes a polygon geometry, each polygon consisting of exactly one exterior ring that contains zero or more interior rings.
 The geometry command sequence for a polygon consists of one or more repetitions of the following sequence:

 1. An `ExteriorRing`
 2. Zero or more `InteriorRing`s